menardai/imagemagic-bot/data/nlu_data.md

 - I want the image to be this height and this wide
 - make it larger
 - make it smaller
-- make it square
 - I want it larger
 - I want it smaller
-- I want it square
 - I want the image larger
 - I want the image smaller
-- I want the image square
 - fit to
 - grow it to
 - enlarge by